 "I'm targeting roles in the range of X to Y, based on market research and the scope of this position."

-Option 3: Ask for the range
+Option 3: Ask for the employer's range

 Team Yotru